One story from World War II that I found as tragic as it was magnificent was that of Anne Frank.

 Strong character is what Anne displayed through here little life.
 And strong character is what makes people great in their lives.

-In the broader scheme of this Universe, even when I look at a lowly, unimportant field like investing, I find that investors who have done wonders for themselves are the ones who have displayed strong character at various points in their investment lifetimes.
+In the broader scheme of this Universe, even when I look at an unimportant field like investing, I find that investors who have done wonders for themselves are the ones who have displayed strong character at various points in their investment lifetimes.

 By the way, I am not talking about those who have done well over the past few years (thanks to a genial market environment) because they have not yet been tested for the strength of their characters, but of those who have stood the test of time over more than a decade.